We are a Minnesota Law Firm

 Employer retaliation is very real.
-It happens; people get fired, demoted or have their hours cut for speaking up.
+It happens; people may get fired, demoted or have their hours cut for speaking up.
 But proving that an employer took action because an employee spoke up can be difficult.
 After all, there are many legitimate reasons for firing someone, just as there are illegitimate reasons.
-In the event of retaliation, a prior demand letter can act as evidence that your employer was put on notice about their wage violations.
+In the event of retaliation, a prior demand letter may act as evidence in a claim that your employer was put on notice about their wage violations.
 It’s certainly evidence that you tried to work through your differences without involving the courts, but things got out of hand.

 Small Claims Court

 Small claims courts are informal and relatively inexpensive venues for resolving minor disputes.
 Small claims court can be a good option for people who are seeking fairly low amounts of back wages, since going to trial in a federal or state court can be expensive.
-Lawyers don’t usually get involved because the financial stakes are so low.
-Some states even prohibit lawyers in small claims court.
+Lawyers don’t usually get involved in a small claim given that the financial stakes are so low.
+Some states may even prohibit lawyers in small claims court.
 There’s no jury, either; your evidence and arguments, as well as those laid out by your employer, will be scrutinized and decided upon solely by a small claims court judge.
-In some cases, that can be a downside.
-It’s not guaranteed that a small claims judge will understand all the nuances of labor law.
+In some cases, this may be a downside.
+It’s not guaranteed that a small claim judge will understand all the nuances of labor law.

 Federal & State Courts

-One important question to ask is whether your wage problem is individual, limited only to yourself, or collective.
+One important question to ask is whether your unpaid wages problem is individual, limited only to yourself, or collective.
 Are a larger group of employees being deprived of their rights?
-This is often the case, since many employers rely on company- or position-wide payment strategies that violate wage and hour laws.
+This is often the case since many employers rely on company- or position-wide payment strategies that violate federal state laws.
 Banding together might be the solution.

-Many wage and hour lawsuits are filed as class actions, which allows the cost of an attorney to be split fairly among all the people who could benefit from a successful resolution.
+Many wage and hour lawsuits may be filed as class actions, which allows the cost of an attorney to be split fairly among all the people who could benefit from a successful resolution.